cynsky/wx-air-traffic-analysis/README.md

 **Rapid Update Cycle** or [RUC](http://www.ncdc.noaa.gov/data-access/model-data/model-datasets/rapid-update-cycle-ruc) and its replacement **Rapid Refresh** or [RAP](http://www.ncdc.noaa.gov/data-access/model-data/model-datasets/rapid-refresh-rap) data describe forecast weather across North America.

 All of the following are available to the general public online.

+### Data parsing

+The weather and air traffic data come in formats that can be challenging to work and contain lots of data that I wasn't interested in.
+I've included a few scripts in this repository for parsing the data and putting it in formats that could be, for example, easily read into and analyzed in R.